 Contact a servicing Honda lawn mower dealer to purchase any of these accessories or genuine replacement parts.
-Be sure to have the lawn mower frame and engine serial numbers when you contact your dealer (page 51).
+Be sure to have the lawn mower frame and engine serial numbers when you contact your dealer (page 46).
 Your dealer can also help you purchase other parts for your lawn mower that are not listed here.
-For a blade application guide, see page 24.